 7 myths about mobile NFC

-Myth 1: Consumers aren't prepared to pay with their mobile
+Myth 1: Consumers aren't prepared to pay or travel with their mobile

 Myth 2: Mobile payment via NFC isn't really secure